Philadelphia Divorce Mediation

 At William Kirby Law, Family Law Attorneys, we believe in the positive value of divorce mediation.
 As a neutral third-party, a mediator can help you and your spouse resolve the legal, financial, and parental responsibilities of your situation to obtain a marital settlement that both sides can support.
 Bringing years of legal experience to our clients, we can recommend a mediator who has knowledge of divorce law to ensure both parties are represented fairly.

-Schedule a consultation about your case with our Philadelphia divorce mediator at (215) 515-9901 today.
+Schedule a consultation about your case with our Philadelphia divorce mediator by contacting our firm online or calling (215) 515-9901 today.
 We're also in Moorestown, NJ.

 Mediation puts you in charge of the terms of your divorce.
 When you go to court to obtain your divorce, you are placing the decisions that will affect the rest of your life in a stranger’s hands.
 While the judge will do his or her best to be fair, they are not intimately aware of your situation, your needs, desires, and objectives.
 Court intervention comes with no guarantees that your divorce settlement will comply with your wishes.
 When you choose divorce mediation, however, you have direct input into the terms of your marital settlement.